nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `view 0`, `view x` (where x is larger than the list size)<br>
        Expected: Error message shown

+### Editing residents

+1. Edit multiple residents' details while all residents are being shown

+    1. Prerequisites: View all residents using the `view` command.
+Multiple residents in the list.
+       Edited resident does not already exist in the address book.
+Edited details are not the same as the original details.

+    1. Test case: `edit 1 2 v/T`<br>
+       Expected: First and second residents' vaccination statuses are updated to vaccinated.
+First and second residents' names shown in the status message.

+    1. Test case: `edit 0`<br>
+       Expected: No resident is edited.
+Error details shown in the status message.

+    1. Other incorrect delete commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

-### Deleting a person
+### Deleting residents

-1. Deleting a person while all persons are being shown
+1. Deleting multiple resident while all residents are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: View all resident using the `view` command.
+Multiple residents in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete 1 2`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First and second residents are deleted from the list.
+Names of the deleted residents shown in the status message.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No resident is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Finding an event